tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 │ Shared PK    │   Variant C   │   Variant F   │
 └──────────────┴───────────────┴───────────────┘

-Variant	Direction	FK Location	Shared PK	Owning Side	Navigation	Lifecycle A	Bidirectional	Parent	No	Parent	Both	Parent-managed
-B	Bidirectional	Child	No	Child	Both	Parent-managed
-C	Bidirectional	Shared PK	Yes	Child	Both	Parent-managed D	Unidirectional	Parent	No	Parent	Parent only	Parent-managed E	Unidirectional	Child	No	Child	Child only	Caller-managed F	Unidirectional	Shared PK	Yes	Child	Child only	Caller-managed

 Let's walk through these six `@OneToOne` mapping patterns, showing how they differ and offering suggestions on when to use each.

-(If you just want a practical default, and want to skip the bigger picture, [Variant B](#variantB) is often a good default option.)

 All examples come from a
 [working repository](https://github.com/tony-waters/spring-jpa-one-to-one)